 Using the implementation plan to replicate the Promising Practice.

 Creating knowledge-based materials.

 Tracking and reporting the practice impact to chart a path forward.

-VHA Shark Tank Competition winners, now known as Diffusion Fellows, mentor the new facility during Facilitated Replication.
+Diffusion Fellows mentor the new facility during facilitated replication.
 IFFs are selected by the winning Shark to implement the practice at their facility.
 IFFs are responsible for local implementation and often become key practice champions.
 Implementation Leads from the Diffusion of Excellence Support Team host weekly meetings, monitor progress, and track risks and mitigations.
 They also build implementation guides and informational materials to institute a repeatable process for practices.

-Three primary goals of Facilitated Replication are to:
+Three primary goals of facilitated replication are to:

-- Package the Knowledge Base: Implementation Leads assist the Diffusion Fellows in developing a comprehensive implementation guide and other support materials (i.e., one-pagers, leadership presentations, and training materials). - Confirm Impact: Implementation Leads work with the IFFs to design a metrics and measurement plan to verify the practice's desired outcomes.

-• Cultivate National Stakeholder Support: Diffusion of Excellence facilitates informational briefings with national stakeholders to supply them practice overviews.
+- Package the Knowledge Base: Implementation Leads assist the Diffusion Fellows in developing a comprehensive implementation guide and other support materials (i.e., one-pagers, leadership presentations, and training materials). - Confirm Impact: Implementation Leads work with the IFFs to design a metrics and measurement plan to verify the practice's desired outcomes. - Cultivate National Stakeholder Support: Diffusion of Excellence facilitates informational briefings with national stakeholders to supply them practice overviews.